mail_outline sales@mediastorehouse.com

 Mr Alan Pegler pictured cleaning The Flying Scotsman Engine window of the drivers cabin.
 Alan Pegler bought the Flying Scotsman engine in 1963, for £ 3, 000, to save it from the scrap yard

-The train now standing on a platform at Finsbury Park serves lunches to top business executives from all over the world.
-One of the first class carriages from the Brighton Belle (1930s)
+The train now standing on a platform at Finsbury Park serves lunches to top business executives from all over the world

 The Brighton Belle will bow out in style with eight runs between London and Brighton and a final champagne special.
 30th April 1972